Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Primitive Data Types/Integer Type.md

 x =  015 // decimal  13
 ```

-And they can be constructed from hexadecimal notation by prefixing hexadecimal digits with `0x`.
+They can be constructed from hexadecimal notation by prefixing hexadecimal digits with `0x`.

 ```Clean
 // Language: Clean